 ./install.sh.
 Wait for the script to copy files and print the successful message

-Native client itself is a minimal NodeJS application.
+The native client itself is a minimal NodeJS application.
 This small application is a bridge between the "Open In" and native environment.
 Note that by default, the script tries to use the installed NodeJS.
 If NodeJS is found in your system, the attached NodeJS executable is not going to get copied.
-If no NodeJS instance is detected however, the packaged NodeJS executable will be used.
-So it you have NodeJS installed in your system, make sure it is current version.
+If no NodeJS instance is detected, however, the packaged NodeJS executable will be used.
+So if you have NodeJS installed on your system, make sure it is the current version.

 How does the extension detect and open links in another browser?